-• Female youth report a higher level of efficacy and empowerment out of school, as well as overall efficacy and empowerment than their male counterparts.
+- Female youth report a higher level of efficacy and empowerment out of school, as well as overall efficacy and empowerment than their male counterparts. - Immigrant students demonstrate a higher level of confidence in learning and the future

-- Immigrant students demonstrate a higher level of confidence in learning and the future and have a more positive outlook on their learning experiences as well as their learning environment than their peers who were born in Canada. - Youth whose primary language spoken in the home is not English or French demonstrate a higher level of understanding of how to connect their in and out of school learning experiences than those who speak an Official language. - Students whose mothers have less than high school education show a decrease in trust in school.
+- and have a more positive outlook on their learning experiences as well as their learning environment than their peers who were born in Canada. - Youth whose primary language spoken in the home is not English or French demonstrate a higher level of understanding of how to connect their in and out of school learning experiences than those who speak an Official language. - Students whose mothers have less than high school education have decreased levels in trust in school.

-In reference to the question "Based on the five dimensions of confidence, how do youth feel about their learning experiences and their learning environments?", the study points out that when trust, efficacy, empowerment and confidence are present, youth have a stronger sense of self, a higher level of engagement in and out of school and, also make the connection between what they are learning in and out of school.
+In reference to the question, "Based on the five dimensions of confidence, how do youth feel about their learning experiences and their learning environments?", the study points out that when trust, efficacy, empowerment and confidence are present, youth have a stronger sense of self, a higher level of engagement in and out of school and, also make the connection between what they are learning in and out of school.

-Community Service Learning:
+Community Service Learning

 When students were asked to respond to the following statement: "I found the 40 hours of community service involvement was a useful learning experience", a slight majority (53%) strongly agree/agree.
-The students were then asked if they think the 40 hours of community involvement makes a useful contribution to the community, of which 66% of the students strongly agreed/agreed.
-Although it is reassuring that the majority of students responded favorably to this section of the survey, it leaves tremendous opportunity to engage even more youth in meaningful community service learning since over 40% of the students strongly disagree/disagree with the statements.
-There is a large portion of students (44%) who strongly disagree/disagreed that there are enough interesting things for young people to do in their community.
+The students were then asked if they thought the 40 hours of community involvement makes a useful contribution to the community, of which 66% of the students are in agreement.
+Although it is reassuring that the majority of students responded favourably to this section of the survey, it challenges us to engage even more youth in meaningful community service learning since over 40% of the students disagree with the statements.

+There is a large portion of students (44%) who believe that there are enough interesting things for young people to do in their community.

 A number of them also indicate that they do not take part in community programs that are outside of their school (35%).
 Overall, an average of 52% of students recognize and are able to identify that a relevant link exists between their in and out of school learning.

-Our interest in continuing the work of the Youth Confidence in Learning and the Future study grows out of our desire to inspire youth and support their learning; to create safe, healthy and engaging environments; and to provide them with opportunities for challenge and choice.
+The interest of Community Development Halton in implementing through action the findings of the Youth Confidence in Learning and the Future study grows out of the desire to inspire youth and support their learning; to create safe, healthy and engaging environments; and to provide them with opportunities for challenge and choice.

-We believe the Youth Leaders in Community movement will create the conditions for youth to: participate meaningfully to community in areas they are passionate about; to incrementally gain experiences that will enable them to connect the relevance of their learnings in and out of school; and to acquire transferable skills that will prepare them as they confidently advance into their future.
+The next stage of this work, Youth Leaders in Community, will create conditions for youth to:

+• participate meaningfully in areas they are passionate about;

+- incrementally gain experiences that will enable them to connect the relevance of their learnings in and out of school; - acquire transferable skills that will prepare them as they confidently advance into their future and; - to leave a legacy of contribution to their community.

-Youth Leaders in Community will assist in the creation of a broader learning environment that allows the voice and energy of youth to be channeled into a vibrant and inclusive community.
-We are committed to the continuance of this work, recognizing that it is organic in nature and will be primarily shaped by the youth who participate in the initiative.
-The past two years have provided a strong foundation from which to progress.
-We are motivated to empower youth in shaping their community and influencing the direction of their future in an effort to achieve positive social change.
+Youth Leaders in Community will assist in creating a broader learning environment that allows the voice and energy of youth to be channeled into a vibrant and inclusive community.
+CDH is committed to the continuance of this work, recognizing that it is organic in nature and will be primarily shaped by the youth who participate in the initiative.